IvyLeagueStories/ivyleaguestories_website/README.md

 - `style.css`: Contains all the styling for the website with responsive design.
 - `script.js`: Handles dynamic functionalities like the testimonial slider, FAQ dropdowns, and animations.
 - `images/`: Contains all website images including:
-    - `ivyleaguestories_circle.jpg`: The company logo used in the hero banner and navigation.
+    - `ivyleaguestories_circle.png`: The company logo used in the hero banner and navigation.
-    - `Michael_headshot.jpeg`: Professional headshot of the founder.
+    - `Michael_headshot.png`: Professional headshot of the founder.
     - `50successful.jpeg`: Book cover image.
     - `icons/`: SVG icons for social media links.